AgriFORCE Growing Systems (NASDAQ:AGRI) vs. Cornerstone Building Brands (NYSE:CNR) Critical Review

-Cornerstone Building Brands (NYSE:CNR) and AgriFORCE Growing Systems (NASDAQ:AGRI) are both construction companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their institutional ownership, valuation, dividends, analyst recommendations, earnings, profitability and risk.
+AgriFORCE Growing Systems (NASDAQ:AGRI) and Cornerstone Building Brands (NYSE:CNR) are both consumer staples companies, but which is the superior stock?
+We will compare the two companies based on the strength of their earnings, risk, profitability, valuation, analyst recommendations, dividends and institutional ownership.

+94.8% of Cornerstone Building Brands shares are held by institutional investors.
+18.4% of AgriFORCE Growing Systems shares are held by insiders.
+Comparatively, 1.5% of Cornerstone Building Brands shares are held by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

-This table compares Cornerstone Building Brands and AgriFORCE Growing Systems’ net margins, return on equity and return on assets.
+This table compares AgriFORCE Growing Systems and Cornerstone Building Brands’ net margins, return on equity and return on assets.

 |Net Margins